Please use the menu below to navigate to any article section:

 With the summer weather in full swing here in Australia, investing in a holiday home seems like a great way to have rent-free holidays whenever you want.

-Ideally, you’ll also be able to rent out the property to help offset maintenance costs.
+Ideally, you’ll also be able to rent out the holiday home to help offset maintenance costs.

-However, finding a holiday home in Australia for under $600k isn’t an easy task.
+However, finding a property in Australia for under $600k isn’t an easy task.

-These 5 areas allow you to find a property for a low price whilst also offering the potential for your property to appreciate in value over the years.
+These 5 areas allow you to find a holiday house for a low price whilst also offering the potential for your property investment to appreciate in value over the years.

 1. Esperance, WA – $320k